 Hangzhou is the capital of Zhejiang province.
-With a population of just 6.6 million, it is one of China's smaller cities and feels more like a big town despite a population twice that of Chicago.
-Sitting 125 miles (200km), or about two hours by car, to the southwest of Shanghai, Hangzhou is an easy visit to combine with a trip there.
+With a population of around 6.2 million, it is one of China's smaller cities and feels more like a big town despite a population twice that of Chicago.
+Sitting 125 miles or about two hours by car to the southwest of Shanghai, Hangzhou is an easy visit to combine with a trip there.

 - Xi Hu or West Lake: Hangzhou's tourist destinations are dominated by the West Lake.
 It is, by far, Hangzhou's most prominent feature.
 The large lake sits in the middle of the city and is surrounded by ancient temples and gardens.
-Within the lake itself, there are multiple islands to visit, a causeway that is lovely for walks or cycling tours and many grand views.
+Within the lake itself, there are multiple islands to visit, a causeway that is lovely for walks, or cycling tours with many grand views.

-- Temples & Pagodas: Taoism and Buddhism prospered in Hangzhou and serene Ling Yin Temple was saved from Cultural Revolution destruction at Zhou Enlai's behest.
+- Temples and Pagodas: Taoism and Buddhism prospered in Hangzhou and serene Lingyin Temple was saved from Cultural Revolution destruction at Zhou Enlai's behest.
 Walking through the serene gardens and temples of Hangzhou's religious sites is a walk through time.

-- Air: Hangzhou's Xiaoshan International Airport is 17 miles (27km) outside of the city center.
-However, most international visitors come by rail, car or bus from Shanghai.
+- Air: Hangzhou's Xiaoshan International Airport is 17 miles outside of the city center.
+However, most international visitors come by rail, car, or bus from Shanghai.

 - Bus: Tourist buses run back and forth between Shanghai and Hangzhou.
 There is a shuttle bus from Shanghai's Pudong International Airport to Hangzhou's Yellow Dragon tour bus center that has six departure times throughout the day.
-The ticket is 100rmb (US$12) and the trip takes about 3.5 hours.
+The trip takes about 3.5 hours.
 There are also many tourist buses departing from other bus terminals in both cities.
 Check with your hotel to book tickets.

 - Rail: Railway is by far the most efficient means of getting between Shanghai and Hangzhou.
 Both cities have two stations with multiple trains departing throughout the day.
 The trip takes under an hour by high-speed train or between 1.5 to 2 hours on the regular line and is inexpensive.
-Hangzhou is connected to other major destinations such as Beijing, Guangzhou, Xi'An and Guilin as well.
+Hangzhou is connected to other major destinations such as Beijing, Guangzhou, Xi'an, and Guilin.

 - Weather: Hangzhou's climate is comparative to Shanghai's.
-The average annual temperature is 16.2C and the annual average number of rainy days is 155.
+The average annual temperature is 61 degrees Fahrenheit and the annual average number of rainy days is 155.
 Rainy season falls in mid-June.
-Spring is March-May and autumn is September-November.
+Spring is March through May, and autumn is September through November.

-- Bring rain gear, you will probably see at least one day of rain.
+- Bring rain gear as you will probably see at least one day of rain.

 - Travel Guide Hangzhou: The Hangzhou Tourism Commission publishes a comprehensive brochure pocket travel guide.
-The guide includes fold-out maps, information on transportation, major sites, hotels, dining and shopping.
+The guide includes fold-out maps as well as information on transportation, major sites, hotels, dining, and shopping.
 It's available in most hotels and restaurants.